How to have an accelerated metabolism in a healthy way (advantages and disadvantages)

 The metabolic process to obtain energy is exactly the same in all human organisms, as it is essential to preserve life.

-However, the speed with which these metabolic reactions take place depends on other factors and the accelerated metabolism is what makes the difference between a person who loses weight quickly and another who doesn't.
+However, the speed with which these metabolic reactions are carried out depends on other factors and an accelerated metabolism is what makes the difference between a person who loses weight quickly and another who does not.

 The factors that regulate body metabolism are the following

-- Gender and hormones: Men usually have less fat mass and more muscle mass than women of the same age and weight.
-This is because they present greater production of testosterone in their body, which translates into greater caloric consumption.
-Women who are in the postmenopausal age tend to increase their fat deposits due to hormonal changes, mainly due to the lack of estrogen production by the ovaries.
+• Gender and hormones: Men usually have less fat mass and more muscle mass than women of the same age and weight.
+This is because they have greater production of testosterone in their body, which translates into greater caloric consumption.
+Women who are of postmenopausal age tend to increase their fat deposits due to hormonal changes, mainly due to the lack of estrogen production by the ovaries.

-- Age: with increasing age, you tend to lose muscle mass and strength, this is a degenerative process called sarcopenia.
-It also decreases calorie consumption, so the metabolism becomes slower or less efficient.
+• Age: with increasing age, there is a tendency to lose muscle mass and strength, this is a degenerative process called sarcopenia.
+It also decreases calorie consumption, which is why the metabolism becomes slower or less efficient.

-According to these factors, people will release or store energy, which implies that they will remain at their ideal weight or be overweight, which is why it is necessary to watch: the portions of food, the size of the muscles and the physical activity carried out in the day.
+According to these factors, people will release or store energy, which implies that they will maintain their ideal weight or be overweight, which is why they must be monitored: food portions, muscle size and physical activity carried out in the environment. day.

-But sometimes a person's metabolism can lead to problems known as a metabolic disorder.
-This is any condition caused by an abnormal chemical reaction in the cells of the body.
+But sometimes a person's metabolism can cause problems known as metabolic disorder.
+It is any condition caused by an abnormal chemical reaction in the body's cells.

 Most metabolic disorders are related to the existence of abnormal concentrations of enzymes or hormones in the blood, or to problems in their functioning.

-When certain chemical substances cannot be metabolized or are metabolized in a defective way, it causes an accumulation of toxic substances in the body or a deficiency of substances necessary for the normal functioning of the body; both situations can lead to severe symptoms.
+When certain chemicals cannot be metabolized or are metabolized defectively, it causes an accumulation of toxic substances in the body or a deficiency of substances necessary for the normal functioning of the body; Both situations can cause serious symptoms.

 Metabolic diseases

-The most common metabolic diseases and disorders include:
+The most common diseases and metabolic disorders include the following:

-- Phenylketonuria : Another congenital disorder caused by a defect in the enzyme responsible for breaking down the amino acid phenylalanine, which is necessary for normal growth and the manufacture of proteins.
+• Phenylketonuria : Another congenital disorder caused by a defect in the enzyme responsible for breaking down the amino acid phenylalanine, necessary for normal growth and protein manufacturing.

-- Hyperthyroidism : It appears when the thyroid gland produces an excessive amount of thyroxine, which speeds up the basal metabolism.
-It causes symptoms such as weight loss, rapid heart rate, high blood pressure, prominent or bulging eyes (exophthalmos), and a lump in the neck due to an enlarged thyroid gland (goiter).
+• Hyperthyroidism : appears when the thyroid gland produces an excessive amount of thyroxine, which accelerates basal metabolism.
+It causes symptoms such as weight loss, rapid heart rate, hypertension, prominent or bulging eyes (exophthalmos) and a bulge in the neck due to the growth of the thyroid gland (goiter).

-- Hypothyroidism : occurs when the thyroid gland is non-existent or produces little thyroid hormone or thyroxine, which slows the basal metabolism.
+• Hypothyroidism : occurs when the thyroid gland does not exist or produces little thyroid hormone or thyroxine, which slows down the basal metabolism.
 In infants and children it can cause mental and growth retardation.
-In adults it causes fatigue, decreased heart rate, weight gain, and constipation.
+In adults it causes fatigue, decreased heart rate, weight gain and constipation.

-- Type I Diabetes or Type II Diabetes : The first (Type I Diabetes) occurs when the pancreas does not produce enough insulin and the application of insulin is required for treatment, the second (Type II Diabetes) occurs when the body does not respond to the insulin adequately, you have insulin resistance that occurs.
+• Type I diabetes or type II diabetes : the first (type I diabetes) occurs when the pancreas does not produce enough insulin and the application of insulin is required for treatment, the second (type II diabetes) occurs when the body does not respond to insulin. insulin adequately, you have insulin resistance that occurs.

 What is the basal metabolism?

-The basal metabolism is the energy that a person needs while at rest, that is, the minimum calories that the body needs daily to continue functioning.
-It measures the rate at which a person burns energy, in the form of calories, while at rest.
+Basal metabolism is the energy that a person needs while at rest, that is, the minimum calories that the body needs daily to continue functioning.
+It measures the speed at which a person burns energy, in the form of calories, while at rest.

-These minimum needs are those that will maintain the correct functioning of all the vital processes of the organism.
+These minimum needs are those that will maintain the correct functioning of all the vital processes of the body.

-Calculating the basal metabolic rate serves to know the energy expenditure that the organism makes at total rest.
-The energy expenditure that each person makes depends fundamentally on:
+Calculating the basal metabolic rate is used to know the energy expenditure of the body at total rest.
+The energy expenditure carried out by each person depends fundamentally on:

-- Body size: the larger it is, the greater the energy expenditure with the consequent increase in metabolism.
+• Body size: the larger it is, the greater the energy expenditure will be with the consequent increase in metabolism.

-- Sex : men have greater muscle mass than women and therefore their basal metabolism is higher.
+• Sex : men have greater muscle mass than women and that is why their basal metabolism is higher.

-- Basal metabolic rate: it is the amount of energy necessary to maintain vital processes while at rest, after 12 hours of fasting and at neutral temperature.
-For most healthy adults, basal metabolism represents between 50-70% of total energy expenditure.
+• Basal metabolic expenditure: is the amount of energy necessary to maintain vital processes while at rest, after 12 hours of fasting and at a neutral temperature.
+For most healthy adults, basal metabolism accounts for 50-70% of total energy expenditure.

-- Thermogenesis: is the energy expenditure in response to stimuli such as eating food or being exposed to cold.
-Thus, the thermogenesis induced by the digestion and processing of food represents approximately 10% of the total energy expenditure.
+• Thermogenesis: is the energy expenditure in response to stimuli such as eating food or exposure to cold.
+Thus, thermogenesis induced by the digestion and processing of food represents approximately 10% of total energy expenditure.

-- Physical activity : it is the most variable component of daily energy expenditure.
-It can represent 10% of the total expenditure for individuals who are confined to bed and who make almost no voluntary physical efforts, 20% for sedentary people and can exceed 50% for those who are very active.
+• Physical activity : it is the most variable component of daily energy expenditure.
+It can represent 10% of the total expenditure for bedridden individuals who make almost no voluntary physical effort, 20% for sedentary people, and it can exceed 50% for those who are very active.

-Of all these factors that determine how the body consumes energy, there are only three that we can control: the amount of food, the size of the muscles and the daily activity.
+Of all these factors that determine how the body consumes energy, there are only three that we can control: the amount of food, muscle size, and daily activity.

 Basal metabolism can influence a person's tendency to gain weight or not.

-If your basal metabolism is slow, you burn fewer calories while at rest and will tend to gain more pounds of body fat than a person of a similar size with a high basal metabolism who eats the same amount of food and does the same amount of physical exercise.
+If your basal metabolism is slow, you burn fewer calories while you are at rest and you will tend to gain more kilos of body fat than a person of similar size with a fast basal metabolism who eats the same amount of food and does the same amount of physical exercise.

 How to have an accelerated metabolism in a healthy way?

 Now you are going to discover how to improve slow metabolism .
-Metabolism is adaptable and the body adjusts it to respond to lifestyle.
+The metabolism is adaptive and the body adjusts it to respond to the way of life.

-If you starve yourself to lose weight, your body adapts by lowering your metabolism, requiring less energy and storing it as fat to survive.
+If you starve yourself to lose weight, the body adapts by reducing metabolism, so it needs less energy and stores it as fat to survive.

-On the contrary, if energy consumption is increased with physical activity, your metabolism speeds up, you gain strength and muscle mass, and you lose fat.
+On the contrary, if you increase energy consumption with physical activity, your metabolism accelerates, you gain strength and muscle mass, and you lose fat.

-If you want to achieve an accelerated metabolism in a healthy way, the following guidelines must be met:
+If you want to achieve an accelerated metabolism in a healthy way, you must comply with the following guidelines:

 1.- Eat healthy foods.
-Evaluate the caloric load of the food you eat.
+Assess the caloric load of the foods you eat.

 2.- Do exercises to take care of your health.
-But remember that exercising should not be an excuse to consume high-calorie foods and beverages.
+But remember that exercising should not be an excuse to consume high-calorie foods and drinks.

-3.- Increases muscle mass .
+3.- Increase muscle mass .
 Muscle burns more calories than fat; To achieve this, incorporate strength training such as lifting weights.

 4.- Drink enough water during the day to stay hydrated .
 Several studies have proven that drinking water accelerates metabolism by 24-30%.

-5.- Reduces stress .
-Being stressed affects the hormonal balance causing the body to produce more cortisol than normal.
-This causes a continuous state of alarm that causes the body to accumulate fat because it believes that there is danger and that it needs more calories.
+5.- Reduce stress .
+Being stressed affects hormonal balance causing the body to produce more cortisol than normal.
+This causes a continuous state of alarm that causes the body to accumulate fat because it believes there is danger and that it needs more calories.

 6.- Do not eat after 8 at night .
-What is ingested after that hour will hardly burn, because the body will be at rest and will begin to slow down in terms of energy expenditure.
+What is ingested after that hour will hardly be burned, because the body will be at rest and will begin to slow down in terms of energy expenditure.

 7.- Have a regular meal schedule .
-A balance in terms of quantity and regularity in meals is important; they should normally be done at the same hours to maintain metabolic balance at a good pace.
+A balance in quantity and regularity in meals is important; They should normally be done at the same times to maintain metabolic balance at a good rate.

-8.- Take enough B complex vitamins.
-Vitamin B1 or thiamin, B2 or riboflavin and B6 or pyridoxine have been shown to play an essential role in the metabolic rate.
+8.- Take enough B Complex vitamins.
+Vitamin B1 or thiamine, B2 or riboflavin and B6 or pyridoxine have been shown to play an essential role in the metabolic rate.

 9.- Consume more protein.
-Numerous investigations reflect that they accelerate metabolism by increasing the thermal effect of the body.
-That is, the amount of calories that the body takes to digest and process them.
+Numerous research shows that they accelerate metabolism by increasing the body's thermal effect.
+That is, the amount of calories it takes for the body to digest and process them.
 In fact, protein foods increase metabolic rate by 15–30%, compared to 5–10% for carbohydrates and 0–3% for fats.

 10.- Control carbohydrates.
-Try to consume complex carbohydrates, which are those that contain a low glycemic index, such as fruits and vegetables.
-These keep insulin levels at bay transforming into glucose in a longer time than simple carbohydrates and produce a progressive and slow release of energy.
+Try to consume complex carbohydrates, which are those that have a low glycemic index, such as fruits and vegetables.
+These keep insulin levels at bay by transforming into glucose for a longer time than simple carbohydrates and produce a progressive and slow release of energy.

 11.- Consume enough omega 3 fatty acids.
 It is a healthy fat that benefits the acceleration of metabolism.
 Fish such as salmon, mackerel or herring are good sources of omega 3.

-12.- Eat organic food.
-One study found that fruits, vegetables and grains grown without pesticides boost metabolism and help burn more fat, because they don't expose the thyroid to toxins.
-The director of organic research indicated that non-organic products block metabolism primarily by interfering with the thyroid, which is your body's thermostat and influences metabolism.
+12.- Eat organic foods.
+One study found that fruits, vegetables, and grains grown without pesticides speed up metabolism and help burn more fat, because they don't expose the thyroid to toxins.
+The director of research on organic products indicated that non-organic products block metabolism mainly by interfering with the thyroid, which is your body's thermostat and influences metabolism.

 13.- Do not consume alcohol .
 Do you like to have your glass of wine or a beer with food?
 Well, this practice slows down the metabolism.
-Several studies have shown that drinking alcohol before a meal causes people to eat about 200 more calories, plus the body burns the alcohol first, which means the calories from the meal are going to be stored as fat.
+Several studies have shown that drinking liquor before a meal makes people eat about 200 more calories, plus the body burns the alcohol first, meaning the calories from the meal will be stored as fat.

 14.- Consume a spicy touch.
-Certain seasonings such as curry, paprika, chili and pepper contain capsaicin, a natural fat burner that causes greater energy expenditure.
+Certain condiments such as curry, paprika, chili and pepper contain capsaicin, a natural fat burner that causes greater energy expenditure.

 15.- Sleep well at night.
 Since people who do not get enough sleep tend to consume more calories than they need.

-Advantages and disadvantages of having a fast metabolism
+Advantages and disadvantages of having an accelerated metabolism

-People with fast metabolisms tend to be weight-loss people, which translates into skinny people with long limbs, long, fragile muscles, and very thin bones.
+People with accelerated metabolism are usually people with a tendency to lose weight, which translates into thin people with long limbs, long and fragile muscles, in addition to having very thin bones.

-In the long run, this brings health problems such as osteoporosis, with the understanding that the person is sedentary, that is, not exercising.
+In the long run this brings health problems such as osteoporosis, with the understanding that the person is sedentary, that is, they do not exercise.

 Advantages:

-- Greater vitality, because the body will be much more active during the day.
+• Greater vitality, because the body will be much more active during the daily workday.

-- The body will work to be able to burn those fats that we have accumulated more easily and efficiently.
+• The body will work to burn those fats that we have accumulated in a simpler and more efficient way.

 Disadvantages:

-- Less feeling of satiety: One of the symptoms to realize that the metabolism is accelerated is the need to eat more to feel satisfied, and even then the feeling of satiety lasts less time.
+• Less feeling of satiety: One of the symptoms to realize that the metabolism is accelerated is the need to eat more to feel satisfied, and even so the feeling of satiety lasts less time.

-This happens because the body digests food faster when it activates more digestive enzymes in order to break down all the nutrients necessary for muscle reconstruction faster.
+This happens because the body digests food faster by activating more digestive enzymes to be able to break down all the nutrients necessary for muscle reconstruction faster.

-- It is difficult for them to gain weight because their body consumes all the calories it consumes in record time, it does not leave energy reserves in the form of fat as it happens with people who have a slow metabolism.
+• It is difficult for them to gain weight because their body consumes all the calories it consumes in record time, it does not leave energy reserves in the form of fat as happens with people who have a slow metabolism.

-- In case you are not hungry at the time you have to eat, you should still do so because your accelerated metabolism will begin to burn fat that you do not have, and your muscle mass will be eaten and the person will lose even more weight.
+• If you are not hungry when it is time to eat, you should still do so because your accelerated metabolism will begin to burn fat that you do not have, and it will eat your muscle mass and the person will lose even more weight.

 In any case, extremes are always bad for health and a full and healthy life.